How to Install PHP 8.5 on Debian 13, 12 and 11

 Remove PHP 8.5 packages on Debian

-Check for any remaining installed PHP 8.5 packages after the purge finishes.
+Check for installed or residual PHP 8.5 package records after the purge finishes.

-No output means the installed PHP 8.5 packages are gone.
+No output means the installed and residual PHP 8.5 package records are gone.

 Remove the Sury repository from Debian